-F8.1R Each module is assessed separately and as a whole.
+- F8.1R Each module is assessed separately and as a whole.
 The assessment requirements of a module shall be stated in the module specification.
-The assessment requirements shall be proportionate to the credit value and level of the module.

-- F8.2R All modules shall have one or two components of assessment.
+The assessment requirements shall be proportionate to the credit value and level of the module. - F8.2R All modules shall have one or two components of assessment.
 Where there are two components they shall be referred to as component A and component B. Each component has a specified weighting, which determines its contribution to the overall module mark.
-Students who do not pass one or both components at the first sit are entitled to a resit in the component(s) which have not been passed, except as provided for in F12.1R, or are exceptionally permitted a retake of the module. - F8.3R Irrespective of the level of award, the pass mark for modules at levels 0 to 3 is 40%, and for level M modules is 50%.
+Students who do not pass one or both components at the first sit are entitled to a resit in the component(s) which have not been passed.
+Only an award board has the discretion to permit an exceptional retake of a failed module beyond a resit. - F8.3R Irrespective of the level of award, the pass mark for modules at levels 0 to 3 is 40%, and for level M modules is 50%.
 The overall module mark is the mark for component A or the weighted average of components A and B where there is more than one component.
 For professional practice modules with a single component of assessment the module outcome is expressed as passed or not passed only. - F8.4R Subject to any operational constraints, module assessment shall be provided at least twice and at most three times in any academic year in accordance with the University's Academic Calendar. - F8.5P The University Academic Calendar can be found at: http://acreg.uwe.ac.uk/calendars.asp. - F8.6R All standard modules have a component A which is assessed under controlled conditions.
 This component must count for at least 25% of the overall module mark.
 The module specification will state which is the component A assessment. - F8.7R Assessment under controlled conditions normally means assessment at a prescribed time and in prescribed conditions involving University-controlled invigilation or supervision.
-Other forms of assessment under controlled conditions can be undertaken, providing that the control exerted is sufficient to provide certainty that the work submitted for assessment is the student's own work and that there is parity of treatment between all students taking the assessment. - F8.8R Component B may be assessed under controlled conditions and/or by other means. - F8.9R Assessment 'by other means' normally means by work undertaken outside the classroom or laboratory in the student's own time.
+Other forms of assessment under controlled conditions can be undertaken, providing that the control exerted is sufficient to provide certainty that the work submitted for assessment is the student's own work and that there is parity of treatment between all students taking the assessment.